 Canadian Radio-television and Telecommunications Commission

 The CRTC is an administrative tribunal that regulates and supervises broadcasting and telecommunications in the public interest.
 Focused on achieving policy objectives established in the Broadcasting Act, Telecommunications Act and Canada’s anti-spam legislation (CASL), the CRTC runs a comprehensive complaints service on matters relating to broadcasting and telecommunications.

 Each province has a provincial consumer protection agency that helps resolve complaints between consumers and businesses.
 Your consumer affairs office can help you with problems regarding: collection agencies, credit repair, consumer reporting, loan broker fraud, car repairs, home renovations, door-to-door sales, health clubs, modeling and talent contracts, and condominiums.

 Better Business Bureau

 The Better Business Bureau will help connect with the company in question and help you resolve any problem.
-The BBB handles complaints involving: misleading advertising, improper selling practices, non-delivery of good or services, misrepresentation, unhonoured guarantees or warranty, unsatisfactory service, credit/billing problems, and unfulfilled contracts.
+The BBB handles complaints involving: misleading advertising, improper selling practices, non-delivery of goods or services, misrepresentation, unhonoured guarantees or warranty, unsatisfactory service, credit/billing problems, and unfulfilled contracts.

 Advertising Standards Canada